 I have owned this set for over two years now and have used it regularly since early 2009.
 Since I am 6 feet 8 inches tall, my set has taken a lot of abuse.
 When I drop the barbell, it is from a height of nearly nine feet.
 My bar and weight set shows signs of use, as you would expect after over two years of use.

 The knurling on the bar feels great.
 There is enough of a bite in the texture to make chalk optional if you aren’t going for a personal record; at the same time, the knurling isn’t so deep it digs into you when you’re using the bar for back or front squats.
-Center knurling would be nice for doing things like high pulls, but this bar was designed for general use and it excels at that.
+This bar was designed for general use and it excels.

 Doing cleans & snatches, I have never felt like the bushings slowed down the turn-over.
 My max weight for either of those lifts so far has been 145 pounds, so there may be more resistance at higher weights.
 For my use, though, it has been great.